jedevc/fyp-report/report.md

 # Results

-To judge the success of the project, and the validity of the overall design goals, we designed a small reverse-engineering challenge using vulnspec, and attached it to a small player survey to evaluate the challenges, what they thought of them, and how much they had learned from them.
+To judge the success of the project and the validity of the overall design goals, we designed a small reverse-engineering challenge using vulnspec and attached it to a small player survey to evaluate the challenges, what they thought of them, and how much they had learned from them.